PipedreamHQ/docs/docs/workflows/steps/triggers/README.md

 # Triggers

-Workflows execute on every trigger event (e.g., HTTP requests or a schedule).
+**Triggers** define the type of event that runs your workflow.
+Workflows execute on every trigger event.

-For example, Webhook triggers expose a URL where you can send any HTTP request.
+For example, HTTP triggers expose a URL where you can send any HTTP requests.
 We'll run your workflow on each request.
-The Cron Scheduler triggers your workflow on a schedule.
+The Cron Scheduler trigger runs your workflow on a schedule.

-Today, we support Webhook and [Cron Scheduler](/workflows/steps/triggers/#cron-scheduler) triggers, and plan to support others — SQL, scheduled code cells, and more — in the future.
-If there's a source you'd like to see, [let us know](/support/).
+Today, we support HTTP, [Cron Scheduler](/#cron-scheduler), email, and SDK triggers.
+We plan to support others in the future: SQL, AMQP, and more.
+If there's a trigger you'd like supported, please [let us know](/support/).

 [[toc]]

-## Webhook
+## HTTP

-When you select the **Webhook** trigger, we create a URL endpoint specific to your workflow.
+When you select the **HTTP** trigger, we create a URL endpoint specific to your workflow.

-While we call the trigger "Webhook", it's technically a general HTTP trigger.
 You can send any HTTP requests to this endpoint, from anywhere on the web.
 You can configure the endpoint as the destination URL for a webhook or send HTTP traffic from your application - we'll accept any [valid HTTP request](#valid-requests).

 ### Valid Requests